ART BY HOODYE

 The Artist: Sean Hoodye was born in Long Beach, California, and grew up in West Covina, attending Nogales High School and also Mt.
 San Antonio College.
 He was especially close to his grandmother, “Miss Angie” Scroggins, who helped cultivate young Sean’s capacity for observation and reflection, as they shared long, intense discussions on their views on religion, history, life, and politics.
 Sean’s parents, Sandra Blaydow and Samuel Hoodye Jr., also nurtured his love of the arts, by taking him with them to musicals, concerts, plays, and museums.
 His attitudes and interests took root in supportive, shared family experiences like these, and from an early age, Sean’s talents began to flourish.
 With a smile, Sean says, “I was an artist before I knew I was black!
 As a child, I was constantly drawing underwater battle scenes, and my drawings were always more realistic than everyone else’s.”

 When Sean is not creating new works in his art studio, he is a Defensive Tactics Instructor for the Los Angeles County Sheriff’s Department, where he helps people give themselves the mental and physical tools to stay alive.
 “Being a teacher is the most rewarding job I have ever had,” he notes.
-Sean has been a Sheriff’s Deputy for 29 years, and has been a street cop, detective, and on the SWAT team.
+Sean has been a Sheriff’s Deputy for 32 years, and has been a street cop, detective, a member of the SWAT team and an instructor for Krav Maga Worldwide.

-He is married with two sons.
-“My dream,” Sean says, “is that we raise two happy, healthy, loving men, that want to make the world a better place.”
-He adds, “We should want to leave the world a better place than when we got here.”
+“My dream,” Sean says, “is that I can raise two happy, healthy, loving sons, that want to make the world a better place.”
+He adds, “I want to leave the world a better place than when we got here.”

 Welcome, viewers.
 You are invited to step inside Sean Hoodye’s world.